pedscoffee/PhysicianPromptEngineering/quick-guide.md

 ## Few-Shot Examples

-[⚠️ USER ACTION REQUIRED: Add 2-3 synthesized A&P examples here (do not use real patient data).
-These are essential for teaching the AI your exact style and format.]
+[⚠️ Add 3-5 examples of what would be an ideal A&P.  Do not use real patient data.
+These greatly help the output match your voice and preferences.]
 </pre>

       <!-- Customization -->